infracloudio/infracloudio.github.io/statefulsets.md

 title: StatefulSets
 ---

-vSphere volumes can be consumed by Stateful Sets
+StatefulSets are valuable for applications which require any stable identifiers or stable storage. vSphere Cloud Provider suppoorts StatefulSets and vSphere volumes can be consumed by StatefulSets.

 **Note:**

-All the example yamls can be found [here](https://github.com/kubernetes/kubernetes/tree/master/examples/volumes/vsphere) unless otherwise specified.
+All the example yamls can be found [here](https://github.com/Kubernetes/Kubernetes/tree/master/examples/volumes/vsphere) unless otherwise specified.
 Please download these examples.

 **Create a storage class that will be used by the volumeClaimTemplates of a Stateful Set**

 ```
-simple-storageclass.yaml
+#simple-storageclass.yaml

 kind: StorageClass
 apiVersion: storage.k8s.io/v1
 metadata:
   name: thin-disk
-provisioner: kubernetes.io/vsphere-volume
+provisioner: Kubernetes.io/vsphere-volume
 parameters:
     diskformat: thin
 ```